jrhinanay/MarsImage/README.md

 # Installation
 Since this project is just for testing purposes only, the expectation would be the user will just get the code and run it manually in Visual Studio.

 The project can run using docker.
-If you want to test it, you may downloading and install docker for windows here - https://docs.docker.com/docker-for-windows/
+If you want to test it, you may downloading and install docker for windows here - https://docs.docker.com/docker-for-windows/ and pull the image by running this command in cli - "docker pull jrhinanay/marsimage:latest"

 # Usage